 One of the most common concerns around AI is job replacement.
 Sean addressed that head-on.

 “We’re not here to replace engineers.
-We’re here to eliminate the part of their job that drains them—so they can focus on what actually moves the business forward.”
+We’re here to remove the work that slows them down—so they can focus on the decisions and expertise that actually move projects forward.”

 Why the Status Quo Is Risky

-Relying on spreadsheets, PDFs, and disconnected vendors isn’t just slow—it’s risky.
+Relying on spreadsheets, PDFs, and disconnected vendors introduces more than inefficiency—it introduces risk.

-By contrast, Inorsa gives teams control over their own data, preserves institutional knowledge, and improves speed-to-deployment without compromising quality.
+By contrast, Inorsa gives teams clearer visibility into their data, preserves institutional knowledge, and enables faster execution without sacrificing control or quality.

 Where to Start With Automation